Regularly shop at Aldi? We look at 10 easy ways to save even more on your next shop.

 Each week Aldi unveils six cracking deals on fruit, vegetables and meat, which can come to just pennies.

-For example, at the time of writing you can help yourself to red cabbage for 15p, and carrots at 15p per kilogram.
+For example, at the time of writing you can help yourself to four baking potatoes for 35p or a six pack of apples for only 49p.

 Be sure to snap them up!

-Twice a week Aldi unveils a set of themed discounted deals, offering shoppers the chance to enjoy even bigger savings on everything from DIY and gardening to beauty and baby.
+Twice a week, Aldi unveils a set of themed discounted deals, offering shoppers the chance to enjoy even bigger savings on everything from DIY and gardening to beauty and baby products.

-You can find bargains on everything from Christmas decorations to craft supplies - but buyer beware, these aisles are an impulse purchase waiting to happen and hard to resist.
+You can find bargains on everything from Christmas decorations to craft supplies - but buyer beware, these aisles are an impulse purchase waiting to happen and can be hard to resist.

 Similarly, the deep discounter has an app that’s available on both iOS and Android, and you can sign up for notifications so that you know exactly when specific items go on sale.

 Generally, you don’t want to see red at the supermarket, but at Aldi we’ll make an exception.
 That’s because the store uses red stickers to flag up its big discounts, meaning the item is at least 50% off.

 So, keep an eye out for red while you’re cruising the aisles and you may just pick up a stonking deal.

 These discount stickers tend to be dished out at the start of the day as part of a ‘secret hour’ – which changes depending on the individual store – rather than the end of the day as is the case with the big supermarket names, so if you really want to save you may need to pop down to your local Aldi early.